US forces disable non-compliant tanker in Gulf of Oman

 | Current Status: | Concluded "for now" |

-With the conclusion of strikes, CENTCOM emphasized that the US military remains committed to safeguarding its personnel while maintaining restraint in the context of the ongoing ceasefire.
-The dual commitment to force protection and de-escalation reflects the stated posture of US Central Command as the situation continues to develop.
+With the conclusion of the initial round of strikes, CENTCOM emphasized that the US military remains committed to safeguarding its personnel while maintaining restraint in the context of the ongoing ceasefire.
+However, the retaliatory strikes on Qeshm Island, the interception of Iranian attack drones targeting civilian mariners, and the disabling of the non-compliant oil tanker indicate that active military engagements have continued.
+US forces have responded to threats deemed immediate to both military and commercial interests in the region, underscoring the dual commitment to force protection and de-escalation that characterizes the stated posture of US Central Command.

-How will Iran likely respond to the US strikes and the current ceasefire?
+How will Iran's military and political leadership respond to the US strikes on Qeshm Island?